xyproto/simplehstore/README.md

 Testing
 -------

-A PostgreSQL Database must be up and running locally for `go test` to work.
+A PostgreSQL server must be up and running locally for `go test` to work.

-Version, license and author
+License, author and version
 ---------------------------

+* License: MIT
+* Author: Alexander F Rødseth <xyproto@archlinux.org>
 * Version: 2.0
-* License: MIT
-* Author: Alexander F Rødseth